Skip to main content

 Model making stock purchases and using inventory in your forecast

-Modelling inventory orders and useage
+Modelling inventory orders and usage

 Bulk or batch ordering in advance

-To forecast making large orders of inventory or stock, you can model the inventory purchases with journals and the inventory reductions with timing profiles.
+To forecast large orders of inventory or stock, you can model the inventory purchases with journals and the inventory reductions with timing profiles.

 To model the purchase of inventory with a journal: